Eviction for Possession

 3-Day for Non-Payment of Rent, 7-Day Cure Breach of Lease, Non-Renewal of Lease

 A properly completed notice is required before most eviction lawsuits can be filed.
 If you are unfamiliar with Florida’s notice requirements, we can draft and serve your notice for you.
-Depending on the complexity of the notice, most notices start at $150.00 and are discounted if you purchase a notice with your eviction.
+Depending on the complexity of the notice, most notices start at $200 and may be discounted if purchased with your eviction.

 Prices for other types of lawsuits vary.
 We are a full service law firm; we would be happy to discuss your case with you and give you an estimated initial fee.
 We provide many services in addition to the services listed under our pricing and services link above, including code enforcement issues, HOA matters, and contract disputes.